sdsc/sdsc-summer-institute-2018/0_preparation/software_requirements.md

 ### Parallel session: Machine Learning Overview (scheduled opposite Python for HPC)

-Participants who will be attending the Machine Learning Overview parallel session on Tuesday will need to install R (https://www.r-project.org/) and RStudio Desktop open source edition (https://www.rstudio.com/) on their laptops.
+Participants who will be attending the Machine Learning Overview parallel session on Tuesday morning will need to install R (https://www.r-project.org/) and RStudio Desktop open source edition (https://www.rstudio.com/) on their laptops.
 A basic understanding of R will be very helpful and we recommend the following resources:

 * https://cran.r-project.org/doc/contrib/Torfs+Brauer-Short-R-Intro.pdf
 * https://cran.r-project.org/doc/manuals/r-release/R-intro.html